×

 New opportunities lie in:

-By 2035, the Mobility as a Service Market is poised for substantial growth and innovation.
+By 2035, the Mobility as a Service Market is expected to be a pivotal component of urban transportation.

 Market Segmentation